mozilla/ichnaea/docs/rate_control.rst

 the effective sample rate for that API key is 30%.

-An administrator can use this control to globally limit observations from geolocate calls.
+An administrator can use this control to globally limit observations from `geolocate <api_geolocate_latest>`_ calls.
 A temporary rate of 0% is an effective way to allow the backend to process a large backlog of observations.
 If unset, the default global rate is 100%.

-There is no global control for submissions.
+There is no global rate control for submissions.

 .. rate_control:

 Automated Rate Control (Beta)
 =============================
-Optionally, an automated rate control can set the global locate sample rate based on the run during the queue monitoring task, based on the size of the data queues.
+Optionally, an automated rate controller can set the global locate sample rate.
+The rate controller is given a target of the maximum data queue backlog, and periodically compares this to the backlog.
+It lowers the rate while the backlog is near or above the target, and raises it to 100% again when below the target.

 To enable the rate controller:

-1. Set the Redis key ``rate_controller_target`` to the desired maximum queue size.
-A suggested value is 5-10 minutes of maximum observation processing, as seen by looking at the
+1. Set the Redis key ``rate_controller_target`` to the desired maximum queue size, such as ``1000000`` for 1 million observations.
+A suggested value is 5-10 minutes of maximum observation processing, as seen by summing the `data.observation.insert metric <data.observation.insert-metric>`_ during peak periods with a backlog.
-   `data.observation.insert metric <data.observation.insert-metric>`_.
-2. Set the Redis key ``rate_controller_enabled`` to "1" to enable the rate controller, and "0" to disable it.
+2. Set the Redis key ``rate_controller_enabled`` to ``1`` to enable or ``0``
+   to disable the rate controller.
+If the rate controller is enabled without a target, it will be automatically disabled.

 The rate controller runs once a minute, at the same time that `queue metrics <queue-metric>`_ are emitted.
-If the backlog exceeds the target, the sample rate in the Redis key ``global_locate_sample_rate`` is reduced proportionately, reducing the number of observations that are added in the future.
-When the queue size is back below the target rate, the sample rate returns to 100%.
+The rate is adjusted during the peak traffic to keep the backlog near the target rate, and the backlog is more quickly processed when the peak ends.

 ..
 Source document:
 .. https://docs.google.com/spreadsheets/d/1FQMB6tof7atdrWY_hqwL5t-PBjVklktjF56u8ZJ1lZw/edit?usp=sharing